 Voluntary retirement of trustees

-This provision permits the retirement of a trustee without a replacement being appointed, but this will only be possible if at least two trustees or a trust corporation remain.
-Where these conditions are not satisfied, a trustee may retire and be replaced under the power contained in s 36 of the Trustee Act 1925.
-Note that the retirement of a trustee will not protect a trustee from liability for breaches of trust that he committed whilst he was a trustee, and he will be liable for breaches of trust committed after retirement, if the retirement was to facilitate a breach, or avoid liability for breach of trust.
+Where these conditions are not satisfied, a trustee may retire and be replaced under section 36 of the Trustee Act 1925.
+Note that the retirement of a trustee will not protect the trustee from liability for breaches of trust committed whilst still a trustee.
+The trustee will also be liable for breaches of trust committed after retirement, if the retirement was to facilitate a breach, or avoid liability for breach of trust.

-Historically, trustees could not be forced to retire by the beneficiaries of a trust, no matter how much the beneficiaries may have wished to have them replaced, and they could only be forcibly removed on grounds of incapacity or maladministration.
-However, where the beneficiaries are of age and legally competent it has been seen that they can demand that the trust be brought to an end under a long-established rule in the 1841 case of Saunders v Vautier, (1841) 4 Beav 115.
+Historically, trustees could not be forced to retire by the beneficiaries of a trust, no matter how much the beneficiaries may have wished to have them replaced, and even then – they could only be forcibly removed on grounds of incapacity or maladministration.
+However, where the beneficiaries are of age and legally competent, the courts have ruled that the trust beneficiaries can demand that the trust be brought to an end under a long-established rule in the 1841 case of Saunders v Vautier.